BedrockStreaming/hsdo/README.md

 ## Configuration

-All configuration can be setted through file or environment variables.
+Parameters can be defined through a config file or environment variables.
 Environment variables will overwrite `conf/env.yaml`.

 ### Server Only